 Reported Details of the Violation:

 A protest in August 2015, led by local politician Nirmala Devi, outside the rehabilitation colony turned violent.
-Six persons were injured when the police resorted to tear gas and opened fire on the crowd, including a journalist. .
-On October 1, 2016, another protest in Pakri Barwadih village turned violent, where four protesters were killed and several injured in police firing.
+Six persons were injured when the police resorted to tear gas and opened fire on the crowd, including a journalist.
+On October 1, 2016, another protest in Pakri Barwadih village turned violent, where four protesters were killed and several were injured in police firing.
 According to activists working in the area, several false cases have been filed against those who have opposed the project.
 In September 2019, NTPC demolished over 10 houses in Jugra for the creation of heavy duty conveyor belts.